robusta-dev/robusta/docs/how-it-works/index.rst

 Robusta can generate alerts by listening to the APIServer, rather than just improving existing Prometheus alerts.

-For example, lets notify in Slack when a Kubernetes Job fails:
+Lets notify in Slack when a Kubernetes Job fails:

 .. image:: /images/on_job_failed_example.png
     :width: 800px